 Joan Hartmann Moore holds a sign during the No Kings rally.

-From Page 1 that."
-The local event was organized by the Alexandria Democratic Committee as part of the national No Kings coalition, which said that millions of people demonstrated in over 1,500 cities and towns across the country.
+'No Kings' FROM PAGE 1 The local event was organized by the Alexandria Democratic Committee as part of the national No Kings coalition, which said that millions of people demonstrated in over 1,500 cities and towns across the country.
 The coordinated effort was intended to coincide with the Washington D.C. festivities celebrating the 250th birthday of the United States Army.
 "I want to bring a message of hope, a message of strength, of resilience and of the millions of ways we are fighting back each and every day," Beyer said in his remarks.
 "We are not helpless.
 We love our country.
 We love and celebrate the rule of law.
 We will resist.
-We will prevail." testor.
+We will prevail."
+Ebbin, the only Jewish person to speak at the event was heckled by a person to speak at the event, was heckled by a pro-Palestinian protestor.